Articles & Videos

 ‘I have seen the majority of students make big improvements each year since starting with the program – particularly with my own children,’ said the teacher of class KD.

-There is also excitement to see how Mount Pritchard’s Year 2 students, who have been using Sound Waves since Kindergarten, will be able to apply their knowledge through an external assessment such as NAPLAN.
+There is also excitement to see how Mount Pritchard’s Year 2 students, who have been using Sound Waves Literacy since Kindergarten, will be able to apply their knowledge through an external assessment such as NAPLAN.

-More Sound Waves Spelling articles & videos
+More Sound Waves Literacy articles & videos